Build multi-tenant RAG with Neon's database-per-user model — no nosy neighbors, max isolation, minimal costs

 Understanding prepared statements

 A prepared statement in Postgres allows for the optimization of an SQL query by defining its structure once and executing it multiple times with varied parameters.
 Here's an SQL-level example to illustrate.
-Note that direct SQL-level PREPARE and EXECUTE are not supported with PgBouncer (see below), so you can't use this query from the SQL editor.
+Note that direct SQL-level PREPARE and EXECUTE are not supported with PgBouncer (see below), so you can't use this query from the SQL Editor.
 It is meant to give you a clear idea of how a prepared statement works.
 Refer to the protocol-level samples below to see how this SQL-level example translates to different protocol-level examples.

 PREPARE fetch_plan (TEXT) AS